hazelcast/hazelcast/hazelcast-documentation/src/HazelcastStabilizer/StabilizerOverview.md

 Hazelcast Stabilizer allows you to add potential production problems like real-life failures, network problems, overloaded CPU and failing nodes to your tests.
 It also provides a benchmarking and performance testing platform by supporting performance tracking and various out of the box profilers.

 Hazelcast Stabilizer makes use of Apache JClouds, an open source multi-cloud toolkit, and is primarily designed for testing on the clouds like Amazon EC2 and GCE.

+You can use Hazelcast Stabilizer for the following example use cases:

+- When upgrading your Hazelcast version
+- ???
+- ???
+- ???

 Hazelcast Stabilizer is available as a downloadable package on the Hazelcast [web site](http://www.hazelcast.org/downloads).
 Please refer to the [Installing Stabilizer section](#installing-stabilizer) for more information.